enquire now

 Obviously, this is the best possible outcome as it means the property is not going to be impacted at all by any type of flooding event.

 The second type of report provides a warning that the property has Flood and Planning Development Flags, but there will be no visible graphs.
-The alert on Page 3 of the FloodWise Report will look like this:
+The alert on Page 3 of the FloodWise Report will look like this.

 overland flow applicable in floodwise property report

 This usually means that the property is impacted by either overland flow flooding or coastal hazard flooding.
-Brisbane City Council does not have publicly available information on the overland flow modeling.
+Brisbane City Council does not have publicly available information on the overland flow modelling.
 Whilst we can get an understanding of the overland flow pathways, we don’t have details and the onus is on a buyer to engage a hydraulics engineer to complete an assessment to ascertain what that impact actually is.
 For development, this becomes much more important compared with just buying a residential site.

 floodwise property report results

 This usually happens when historical data for a site is incomplete or not available so further investigation is always recommended.
 Sometimes a block of land is too large for the council to have complete clarity of what the flood impact is likely to be at every point on the site and therefore the minimum habitable floor level is sometimes not noted on the report.
-In this instance, the onus is again on the property buyer to confirm what the minimum habitable floor levels might need to be to achieve flood immunity across the site.

 Result of Flood impact in Brisbane search